 - Input costs.
 Land and labor costs are among the highest logistics costs.
 Many deep-sea terminal facilities have limited land available for expansion, implying higher land costs, while inland locations tend to have land available.
 Many port areas are also facing higher labor costs since they are located within large metropolitan areas.
-High input costs favor intensifying activities at the main terminal and the search of lower value locations supporting less intensive freight activities.
+High input costs favor intensifying activities at the main terminal and the search for lower value locations supporting less intensive freight activities.

 - Capacity and congestion.
 Capacity issues appear to be the main driver of inland port development since a system of inland terminals increases the intermodal capacity of inland freight distribution.
-While trucking tends to be sufficient in the initial phase of the development of inland freight distribution systems, at some level of activity, diminishing returns such as congestion, energy, and empty movements become strong incentives to consider the setting of inland terminals as the next step in regional freight planning.
+While trucking tends to be sufficient in the initial phase of the development of inland freight distribution systems, at some level of activity, diminishing returns such as congestion, energy, and empty movements become strong incentives to consider the setting up of inland terminals as the next step in regional freight planning.

 - Hinterland market.
 Inland ports confer a higher level of accessibility through long-distance transport corridors because of lower distribution costs and improved capacity.
 These high-capacity inland transport corridors allow ports to penetrate the local hinterland of competing ports and extend their cargo base.
 In such a setting, the inland port becomes a commercial and trade development tool that jointly increases imports, exports, and intermodal terminal use.
 It is thus better placed to support regional and international trade patterns.

 - Supply chain management.
 An inland port is a location actively integrated within supply chain management practices, particularly because of containerization.
 It reflects the level of vertical integration between the port and hinterland actors such as transport companies and supply chain managers.
 This takes many forms, such as the agglomeration of freight distribution centers, custom clearance, container depots, and logistical capabilities.
 The inland terminal can also become a buffer in supply chains, acting as a temporary warehousing facility.